josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎶_they_not_like_us.md

 - Meanwhile, men at greater marginalisation take the risk of calling it out even when the personal cost is higher.

 **Survivor undertone:** *This is not a condemnation but a call-in: white men can act earlier, not only when harm becomes unavoidable.
 If those at greater risk can step up, those with relative privilege surely can too.*

-### Acknowledging Limits

-As a white woman, I also recognise the limits of my own testimony.
-- **Melanated women have distinct, deeply painful experiences of sexual violence**, often patterned differently than mine.
-- Their narratives are essential and must be heard on their own terms.
-- I cannot speak on their behalf, but I can hold space for their truths alongside my own.

-**Survivor undertone:** *My perspective is one thread.
-It should not eclipse the voices of melanated women, whose experiences of violence and survival are vital in shaping the full picture.*

 ---